-Follow these five tips to impress your supervisor and optimize your time as an intern:
+Follow these five tips to impress your supervisor and optimize your time as an intern.

 Treat Your Internship Like a Real Job Above all else, acting professionally should be your top priority if you want to leave a lasting impression.
 This includes being punctual, dressing appropriately and following proper office etiquette.
 Being professional will show your supervisor you’re taking your internship seriously.
 It can also lead to a killer letter of recommendation (a powerful tool that can help you stand out when searching for a full-time job).

 It’s also crucial to always, always, always turn in projects and assignments as if they were going directly to a client.
 Don’t expect your supervisor to check your grammar and spelling for you.

 Set Goals When we begin working with new clients, one of the first things we do is set goals and review expectations.
 An internship should start the same way.
 Meet with your supervisor to review your personal goals and clarify expectations.
 What is expected of you?
 What would you like to accomplish during your internship?
-This is the time to let your supervisor know what projects you’re interested in working on during your internship (Tip: think about what you would most like to showcase in a portfolio).
+This is the time to let your supervisor know what projects you’re interested in working on during your internship (Tip: Think about what you would most like to showcase in a portfolio).